-It would allow a driver to accumulate 12 points before he is banned from the next race.
-The council said the penalty points would depend on the "severity of the offense" and remains on the driver's record for 12 months.
+The penalty system was prompted by race crashes in the past year.
+The system would allow a driver to accumulate 12 points before he is banned from the next race.
+The council said the penalty points would depend on the "severity of the offense."

 In-season testing was banned in 2009 because of concerns over the high costs, especially among the smaller teams.